Practical Linux, Windows Server and cloud guides for IT pros.

 Step 1: Update with brew

 Brew, or Homebrew, is a free and open-source package manager for macOS (and Linux).
-It provides a simple way to install command-line tools and applications that are not bundled with the operating system.
+It provides a simple way to update command-line tools.
+If you installed the AWS CLI using AWS’s macOS PKG installer instead, download and run the current PKG installer again rather than switching package managers midstream.

 Bash